On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Threshold of atypical values

-\begin{dfn} Let $f:U_P\to S_P$ be the restriction of an admissible map $U\to S$.
-We say a finite set $T_f\subset S_P$ is a \emph{threshold set of (atypical) values for $f$} if it is a minimal set of $\cT_f$. \end{dfn}
+\begin{dfn} Let $U$ be a smooth quasi-projective surface, let $S$ be a smooth projective curve.
+Let $F:U\to S$ be an admissible map and let $B_F\subset S$ be its set of atypical values.
+We say that a set $T\subset B_F$ is a \emph{threshold set of (atypical) values for $F$} if it is a maximal set of $\cT_{F}$ (with respect to the inclusion of sets). \end{dfn}